byteball/ico-bot/README.md

 * `rulesOfDistributionOfTokens`: `real-time` for sending tokens immediately after the payment is confirmed, `one-time` for collecting investments during the ICO, and then sending tokens to all investors in one go when the ICO is over.
 * `totalTokens`: total number of smallest indivisible units (pennies) of the newly issued token.
 * `tokenDisplayDecimals`: number of decimals in user-displayed amounts of the token.
 Total supply in user-displayed units is `totalTokens / 10^tokenDisplayDecimals`.
 * `assocPrices`: prices of your token depending on the payment currency.
 The prices can be pegged to another currency, such as USD, in this case the prices in payment currency are periodically updated using exchange feeds.
+Note that the prices are per smallest indivisible unit of your token, they are different from prices per user-displayed token by `tokenDisplayDecimals` decimal places.
 * `startDate` and `endDate`: start and end dates of the crowdsale.
 * `accumulationAddresses`: all collected funds are periodically swept to these addresses (one address per currency), it is recommended that these addresses are better secured by being multisig or offline.
+* `arrAdminAddresses`: array of device addresses of admins.
+Only admins can change the price of your token by giving commands to the bot in chat interface (see below).
+If you don't want to change the price via chat, leave this field empty.

 Chat with the bot, learn its address and pay a small amount (at least 10000 bytes) to fund asset issuance.
 You’ll see the balance only when it is fully synced.